 Some people get it from a food allergy or sensitivity, such as gluten.
-Around 90% of people with an underactive thyroid have an autoimmune disease, Hashimoto’s, which is the cause for their underactive thyroid.
+Around 90% of people with hypothyroidism have an autoimmune disease, Hashimoto’s, which is the cause for their underactive thyroid.
 Many don’t even know it, though.
 And for these people, cutting out gluten from their diet is often a good idea to help control antibodies and ease hypothyroid symptoms.
 So for people who should avoid it, gorging on gluten one day could result in some bad thyroid days afterwards.
 You can try eliminating gluten from your diet for a few months as a test to see if it helps you.

 The bad thyroid days are a part of having hypothyroidism that I have learnt to accept with time, but I did, at one point, think I would be able to make a 100% recovery back to full health, without any bad thyroid days ever again.

 But now I realise, it’s OK to have bad days.
 No one’s perfect.
 As thyroid patients, we do often expect a bit too much from ourselves.

 On a bad thyroid day, I like to wrap up warm, put on some films/a TV box-set, and drink lots of warm drinks such as hot water and lemon, or herbal tea.
 I eat nourishing food and might even call a friend or two.
 But if I don’t feel sociable, then that’s OK too.

 It sounds obvious, but when your body is wanting sleep, it’s wanting it for a reason.
 Have a few naps throughout the day if it helps, but make sure you don’t oversleep as this can make you feel even more groggy.
 Usually no more than 9 hours max’ is what we need per night.